Installing Ansible and getting it running is not covered by the post. All I show here is how I got a remote server ready to be configured by Ansible.

 The server in question was running FreeBSD 9.2 with ZFSRoot.

 Preparing the client for configuration by Ansible

 Key to how Ansible works is ssh.
 Ansible also needs root access.
-Rather than allowing root to ssh in, which is never a good idea, I created a user specific for ansible.
-Ansible can be configured to use a different login for various hosts, but I decided to use just one user.
-This user will be the same on all hosts and it will be sudo access.
+Rather than allowing root to ssh in, which is never a good idea, I created a user specifically for running Ansible.
+This user will be the same on all hosts and it will have sudo access.
 The sudo authentication will be via ssh-agent.
 I got my start on this path by talking with the highly respected and knowledgable Michael W. Lucas.

 Here are the steps I am about to describe:

 - create the ansible user

 Allow only ssh-key logins, no passwords